Your hosts

 Erika Moya’s poetry has appeared in various places.
-Some of them are here: 2River View, Prick of the Spindle, and elimae.
-She lives in the Bushwick neighborhood of Brooklyn.
+Some of them are here: realpoetik, elimae, and forklift,ohio.
+She lives in Bushwick.

 FOUNDERS/ Previous Hosts (2006 – 2010)